Sv443-Network/UserUtils/README.md

 Writes the default data given in `options.defaultData` synchronously to the internal cache and asynchronously to persistent storage.

 `deleteData(): Promise<void>`
-Fully deletes the data from persistent storage.
+Fully deletes the data from persistent storage only.
 The internal cache will be left untouched, so any subsequent calls to `getData()` will return the data that was last loaded.
 If `loadData()` or `setData()` are called after this, the persistent storage will be populated with the value of `options.defaultData` again.
+This is why you should either immediately repopulate the cache and persistent storage or the page should probably be reloaded or closed after this method is called.
 ⚠️ If you want to use this method, the additional directive `@grant GM.deleteValue` is required.

 `runMigrations(oldData: any, oldFmtVer: number, resetOnError?: boolean): Promise<TData>`